sowang46/clumsy/README.md

 ## Usage

-Enable "on-off shaping" and set cycle to corresponding long DRX cycle.
+Run clumsy.exe in ``bin`` folder,  enable "on-off shaping", and set cycle to corresponding long DRX cycle.
  - Due to the limistation of WinDivert, this tool cannot control the duration of on-time.
 The throttled buffer is flushed at the end of each cycle.
  - Please do not enable other functionalities which will disturbe traffic shaper's timing.
+ - Tested cycle range: 20ms-1000ms.
+Large number of packets (>50 packets/ms) may introduce processing latency that offsets the cycle timing.

 ## Build